Carmen Sandiego (video game series): Video games

+Broderbund-developed games

 Where in the World Is Carmen Sandiego?
 (1985, 1996)

 The original version was released in 1985.
 The goal of this game is to track Carmen's villains around the world and arrest them and later ultimately arrest Carmen herself.
 In order to make an arrest, the user had to have a warrant for the correct villain.
 The player began the game by visiting the city and country where the crime took place, and then obtaining hints from the bystanders on where the thief went next, leading them on a chase around the world to find the thief before they "get away".
 In the process, the player collected clues about the villain’s identity to determine who the culprit is.
 When the player reached their final destination, the player presented the accurate warrant to arrest the villain.

 The deluxe version was released in 1992 and featured additional animation and a reworked interface.
 Sarah Nade was added to this version of Carmen Sandiego Software.
 CD-ROM versions for DOS and Macintosh were released in 1993, and a Windows version was released in 1994.
 The Windows version was later re-released as Where in the World is Carmen Sandiego?
 Classic Edition.

 The reboot version was released in 1996 with a new gameplay interface and animated characters.
 This version features QuickTime videos of actress Lynne Thigpen reprising her role as "The Chief" from the eponymous PBS game show, a role she would also play in the U.S.A. and Time reboot games released during that same period.